-This week, Sean and Melinda look at recent releases from Viz Media, Yen Press, and Vertical, Inc.
+This week, Sean and MJlook at recent releases from Viz Media, Yen Press, and Vertical, Inc.

 Blue Exorcist, Vol. 9 | By Kazue Kato | Viz Media – We wrap up the Impure King arc here, with some really impressive fire power by Rin, and a cute epilogue.
 Most of this volume, as you’d expect from this series, revolves around Rin and Yukio – Rin learning to accept himself for what he is and use his satanic powers for good, and Yukio learning to trust his brother (though not enough to reveal his own inner demons).
 Meanwhile, Mephisto continues to do what he does best – look mysterious and not give anything away.
 Shura, at least, seems to know he has plans for Rin, though can’t do anything about them right now.
 And I must admit, even if Western fans complain about “nobody dies in Jump”, I was pleased to see a few characters I thought were goners survive through the arc.
 As ever, Blue Exorcist is a fun romp with lots of alluring backstory. – Sean Gaffney